home-assistant/home-assistant.io/source/_components/alarm_control_panel.simplisafe.markdown

 ha_category: Alarm
 ---

-The `simplisafe` platform enables the ability to control a SimpliSafe control panel. [simplisafe.com](http://simplisafe.com/).
+The `simplisafe` platform enables the ability to control a [SimpliSafe](http://simplisafe.com/) control panel.

 To enable this, add the following lines to your `configuration.yaml`: